Notifiable Diseases Movements Guidance

 Rationale for disease control during visits to livestock farms

-Foot-and-Mouth Disease (FMD), Avian Influenza (AI) viruses, and certain other notifiable disease organisms (see DEFRA Website for up to date list http://www.defra.gov.uk/) can survive for long periods outside animals.
-Defra advises that materials like, manure, slurry, animal bedding and feedstuffs can carry viruses and may be picked up on hands, vehicles, clothing or other equipment and the disease can be transmitted to other animals unless precautions are taken.
-It is essential that all these things are cleansed and disinfected to remove all traces of faecal and other potentially infected material (used bedding, used feedingstuffs, animal or poultry products etc).
+Foot-and-Mouth Disease (FMD), Avian Influenza (AI), Classical Swine Fever, African Swine Fever and certain othernotifiable disease organisms (see further information at: https://www.gov.uk/government/collections/notifiable-diseases-in-animals) can survive for long periods outside animals.
+Defra advises that materials like, manure, slurry, animal bedding and feedstuffs can carry viruses and these may be picked up on hands, vehicles, clothing or other equipment and from there thedisease can be transmitted to other animals, unless precautions are taken.
+It is essential that all these things are cleansedand disinfected to remove all traces of faecal and other potentially infected material (used bedding, used feedingstuffs,animal or poultry products etc).